 The tool is based on a mathematical model that simulates groundwater flow but is easy to use.
-The user provides information about a region using a series of GIS raster layers and shapefiles, which form input to the model.
+The user provides information about a region using a series of GIS raster layers and shapefiles, which form the input to the model.
 For example, amongst other things, the user defines properties of an aquifer such as:

 Wang, L, Jackson, C R, Pachocka, M, Kingdon, A. 2016.
 A seamlessly coupled GIS and distributed groundwater flow model.
-Environmental modelling & software 82, 1–6.
+Environmental Modelling & Software, Vol. 82, 1–6.

 Wang, L, Butcher, A S, Stuart, M E, Gooddy, D C, Bloomfield, J P. 2013.
 The nitrate time bomb: a numerical way to investigate nitrate storage and lag time in the unsaturated zone.
-Environmental Geochemistry and Health 35(5), 667–681.
+Environmental Geochemistry and Health, Vol. 35(5), 667–681.

 Please enter your details to download the BGS GISGroundwater files.

 If you require further information, wish to report a problem with the software, or have suggestions about how to improve it, please contact the BGS GISGroundwater development team by e-mailing GISGroundwater@bgs.ac.uk.